rosshemsley/SublimeClangFormat/README.md

 What it does
 ------------
-Clang-format is a tool for re-formatting C++, built on LLVM.
+Clang-format is a tool for formatting C++, built on LLVM.
 This is a package that allows you to run it easily from within Sublime Text.

 ![demo](https://raw.githubusercontent.com/rosshemsley/demos/master/clang_format.gif)